aceeric/pycmdparse/README.md

     supported_options:
       - category: if empty, then no categorization, else displays an option category
         options:
-        - name    : a valid python identifier short   : single letter option key long    : long option key hint    : a hint to tell the user what parameter to provide
-          required: true or false
-          opt     : option type.
-One of: bool, param
-          internal: true or false
+        - name      : a valid python identifier (if not provided, use short key or long key) short     : single letter option key (e.g. -v) long      : long option key (e.g. --verbose) hint      : optional hint to tell the user what parameter to provide required  : true or false - if omitted, option is not required opt       : option type.
+One of: bool, param - if omitted, it's a param A param option takes one or more params internal  : optional true or false - if internal, does not show in help datatype  : optional for basic type validation: int, float, date, bool
-          default : a default value
+          multi-type: optional: exactly n, at most n, no limit count     : used if multi-type is exactly or at-most default   : optional default value or array of values
           help: >
             free form text describing the option
         - name    : repeats...